codeinstitute-davidhubber/ci-ucd_resume/README.md

   - Adding a profile image to the header
   - Adding the owner's Name and Title
   - Adding the menu items
+  - Styling the m enu with Font Awesome
+  - Adding hover effects to the navigation menu

 ## Features